Is there gluten in Ghirardelli products?

 I just opened a chocolate bar and the chocolate is dry with white spots on it.
 What is this?

-Most commonly, this is "bloomed" chocolate.
+- Most commonly, this is "bloomed" chocolate.
 Chocolate bloom occurs when chocolate has been exposed to wide changes in temperature.
 Although it may look unpleasant, bloomed chocolate is not harmful to eat.
-Find out more about bloom.

 What is "dutched" cocoa?